dsashid/PulsePrediction/README.md

 - Run `pulse_predict_main.m`

 ## Data
 Data can be found [here](https://doi.org/10.5281/zenodo.3995071).
-Data is in the form of ECG scalograms with and without CPR. scalograms_pulsePredict_CPR.mat is comprised of columns of reshaped scalograms for a 10-second ECG clip.
+Data is in the form of ECG scalograms with and without CPR. `scalograms_pulsePredict_CPR.mat` is comprised of columns of reshaped scalograms for a 10-second ECG clip while patient is undergoing CPR. `scalograms_pulsePredict_noCPR.mat` is comprised of columns of reshaped scalograms for a 5-second ECG clip while patient is not undergoing CPR.

 ## Modeling/Visualization
 The results of the paper use the following files.